Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 • No injection anxiety.
 For some people, this is genuinely a big deal.

 What it is not: a dual agonist.
 Tirzepatide hits both GLP-1 and GIP receptors, which is why it tends to produce stronger weight loss results.
-Orforglipron is GLP-1 only, so it's more comparable to semaglutide than to tirzepatide in terms of mechanism.
+Foundayo is GLP-1 only, so it's more comparable to semaglutide than to tirzepatide in terms of mechanism.

-Expected Dosing Schedule
+FDA-Approved Dosing Schedule

-WeeksDaily DoseNotes
+DoseNotes

-1–41 mgStarting dose
+0.8 mgStarting dose

 A few things worth noting: